Kinto/kinto-website/README.md

 # The Kinto website

-This is the code behind the Kinto website.
+This repository contains the code behind the Kinto website.
 It's powered by [Pelican](http://www.getpelican.com), [Travis-CI](http://travis-ci.org/) and Github pages.